-Large-scale acquisition of land in the global South has received a great deal of interest in the last few years.
-Especially following the food crisis (2003-08), and stimulated by the growing demand for biofuels, pressure on land continues to increase.
-This course provides a multidisciplinary analysis of the ‘land rush’ within the more general context of land governance in Africa, Asia and Latin America: the history and drivers, the diversity of stakeholders and networks involved, the urgency of current challenges, and innovative governance solutions.
+Welcome to the LANDac Annual International Summer School.
+Large-scale acquisition of land in the Global South has received a great deal of interest in the last few years.
+Especially following the food crisis (2003-2008), and stimulated by the growing demand for biofuels, pressure on land continues to increase.
+This course provides a multidisciplinary analysis of the ‘land rush’ within the more general context of land governance in Africa, Asia and Latin America.
+We will look at the history and drivers, the diversity of stakeholders and networks involved, the urgency of current challenges and innovative governance solutions.

-Land governance in developing countries must deal with the multiple pressures and competing claims whilst balancing economic growth, environmental protection and social justice.
-This course provides a multidisciplinary analysis of the ‘land rush’ within the more general context of land governance in Africa, Asia and Latin America including: the history and drivers of the process; the diversity of stakeholders and networks involved; and the global policy instruments of which inclusive land governance is an integral feature such as the Sustainable Development Goals and the New Urban Agenda; as well as highlighting the urgency of current challenges and discussing innovative governance solutions.
+Land governance in developing countries must deal with the multiple pressures and competing claims, whilst balancing economic growth, environmental protection and social justice.
+This course provides a multidisciplinary analysis of the ‘land rush’ within the more general context of land governance in Africa, Asia and Latin America.
+We will look at the history and drivers of the process; the diversity of stakeholders and networks involved; and the global policy instruments of which inclusive land governance is an integral feature, such as the Sustainable Development Goals and the New Urban Agenda; as well as highlighting the urgency of current challenges and discussing innovative governance solutions.

 The course is organized by the Netherlands Academy for Land Governance (LANDac), a network of organizations interested in how land governance may contribute to sustainable and inclusive development.
 MSc students, PhD students and professionals from development organizations and related projects will acquire up-to-date knowledge on new land pressures and learn how to place these in broader theoretical contexts and policy debates from the local to the international level.
-Topics are discussed in interactive mini-courses, lectures and solution-oriented workshops.
+Topics are discussed in interactive lectures, workshops and group assignments.
 The design of the course allows for participants to closely work together with professionals, experts and fellow students from a variety of backgrounds.
 Topics are discussed from a range of perspectives, with contributions from Dutch and international academics as well as development practitioners, representatives of farmers’ organizations and government policy advisors.

 Housing through Utrecht Summer School